kimMichel/WebScraping/README.md

 # WebScraping
-Using a Colly,  a Go web scraping library
+Using Colly, a Go library for web scraping, and saving the data to a PostgreSQL database inside a Docker container.

 ## What is Web-Scraping?